-Below normal sea level is likely for northern parts of Fiji's EEZ, while near normal sea level is likely for the rest of the Fiji Group, during the January to March 2025 period.
+Below normal sea level likely for Rotuma, while near normal sea level is likely for the rest of the Fiji' group during the February to April 2025 period.

 Stakeholders can use forecasts of extreme sea level to make decisions about the protection of communities and infrastructure against coastal inundation.
 For further information on sea level refer to http://oceanportal.spc.int/portal/help/about_POAMA_Sea_Level.pdf